Apply for a disabled person's bus pass

 There are exceptions to the automatic renewal process, for example, when the pass has been issued to children during their educational years.
 Once education is completed disability evidence is required for the continued use of the concessionary travel scheme.

-Should your circumstances, address or appearance alter before expiry of your current bus pass please contact this office as soon as possible on [email protected]
+Should your circumstances, address or appearance alter before expiry of your current bus pass please contact this office as soon as possible on [email protected], provide as much information as you can to help us identify your record.

 If you are moving into Hampshire you will need to apply as a new customer.